Is dry skin, fatigue, forgetfulness, heart problems, poor circulation, or mood swings a concern?

-I have identified that at least one-third of our diet needs to come from polyunsaturated fats, a very important essential fat that our body cannot make.
+So far in this series, we have discussed good fats for health.and identified that at least one-third of our diet needs to come from polyunsaturated fats, a very important essential fat that our body cannot make.

-- The grandmother of the Omega 3 fatty acids family is Alpha-linolenic acid
+The grandmother of the Omega 3 fatty acids family is Alpha-linolenic acid

 - EPA (eicosapentaenoic acid)

 - DHA (docosahexaenoic acid)

 The Omega-3 fats, EPA and DHA, are the fats that make the hormonal substances known as series-3 prostaglandins, they help to reduce the stickiness of our blood, maintain water balance in the body’s tissues, and control cholesterol and fat levels.